Introduction

 Discussion

 Even though total HIV DNA has been shown to be a clinically significant marker of the HIV reservoir it does not distinguish between replication-competent and -defective viruses that contribute to the viral reservoir.
 The unique design of the FRESH cohort based on frequent HIV screening and sampling intervals of high-risk uninfected participants allowed us to examine the dynamics of the proviral landscape from the earliest stages of infection (Fiebig I) up to 1 year of ART by near-full-length viral genome sequencing.
 We performed a comparison of the proviral populations between study participants who were treated during the acute phase of infection and those initiating ART during chronic infection.
 Defective genomes accumulate rapidly after the onset of infection and contributed to almost half of the proviral population within the first four weeks of infection irrespective of treatment status.
-Consistent with other studies [33, 56, 64] the overall viral reservoir landscape in the untreated and late treated participants was dominated by defective viruses suggesting that prolonged ongoing viral replication before treatment initiation leads to the accumulation of defective viral genomes.
+Consistent with other studies [33, 42, 70] the overall proviral landscape in the untreated and late treated participants was dominated by defective viruses suggesting that prolonged ongoing viral replication before treatment initiation leads to the accumulation of defective viral genomes.
+However, we observed fewer defective genomes in the FRESH cohort with acute ART initiation in comparison to other studies [15, 42].
+These differences could be attributed to the timing of treatment initiation where in the afore-mentioned studies early treatment ranged from 100 days and 0.6-3.4 months after infection respectively.
+This interesting observation may indicate that a more developed antiviral immune responses in the other studies may have led to more defective genomes compared to FRESH following ART initiation.
+However, this will require additional studies.

 Genome-intact viruses were easily detectable throughout untreated infection but decreased after treatment.
 In participants who were treated during chronic infection, genome-intact viruses were still detectable after one year of ART compared to early treated individuals where they were no longer detectable.

-With our limited sampling size and depth, of a median of 1.4 million PBMC (0.02-4.3 million) per sampling time point, we cannot rule out that intact genomes may be retrieved with further sampling and investigation into tissue reservoirs of the participants who initiate ART during acute infection.
+With our limited sampling size and depth, of a median of 1.4 million PBMC (0.02-4.3 million) per sampling time point, we cannot rule out that intact genomes may be retrieved with further sampling and investigation into tissue reservoirs of the participants who initiate ART during acute infection [72].
 However, these findings do provide further evidence that introducing ART during acute HIV infection limits the size of the HIV reservoir considerably compared to treatment during chronic infection [11, 2428].

 Studies have shown that during suppressive ART, intact and defective proviruses have different rates of decay that occurs in a biphasic manner [1113].
-Our analysis of decay kinetics was limited to a linear mixed effects regression model as we were unable to fit a model for biphasic decay which requires frequent viral reservoir measurements.
+Our analysis of decay kinetics was limited to a linear mixed effects regression model as we were unable to fit a model for biphasic decay which requires frequent proviral DNA measurements.
 Our analysis was further restricted to the first six months of ART as viral genomes were difficult to detect by FLIP-seq in early treated participants after this time.
 We found that indeed intact genomes decay faster than defective genomes in both early and late treatment groups.
 Cells containing intact viral genomes likely represent productively infected cells that may be preferentially targeted for clearance by the host immune response or eliminated by viral cytopathic effects [12, 13].
 Moreover, early treatment results in a faster decline of both intact and defective genomes compared to treatment initiated during chronic infection and is suggestive of a more effective immune clearance mechanism from preserved immune function.
 Despite this, it is estimated that 226 years of effective ART is necessary to decrease intact proviral DNA levels by 4 log10 [12].
 This further indicates that early ART in combination with novel interventional strategies will be needed to achieve a faster viral eradication.

-Several studies show that clonal expansion of HIV-infected cells plays an important role in maintaining the HIV reservoir further contributing to the challenge of eradicating HIV [6669].
+Several studies show that clonal expansion of HIV-infected cells plays an important role in maintaining the HIV reservoir further contributing to the challenge of eradicating HIV [53, 7577].
 Our findings suggest that clonal expansion of intact viral genomes detected predominantly in early treated infection may contribute to the maintenance of the HIV reservoir in these study participants.
 Further studies that extend beyond 1 year of treatment will help elucidate whether these clones expand further after several years of treatment.
 Our analysis of CTL epitope escape mutations, known to drive viral diversification, revealed that early treatment minimises the emergence of CTL escape in Gag, Pol and Nef epitopes despite these participants having protective HLA alleles.
 In contrast CTL escape was detected when treatment was initiated during chronic infection specifically in the well characterised TW10 gag epitope restricted by HLA B57/58.
-Transmitted CTL escape mutations detected within the first few weeks of infection were common in both treatment groups confirming previous data from this study population [70].
-Moreover, the rapid rate of clearance of viral genomes observed with early treatment could be attributed to the lower proportion of cytotoxic T lymphocyte escape mutations in the reservoir of these participants compared with those treated later.
+Transmitted CTL escape mutations detected within the first few weeks of infection were common in both treatment groups confirming previous data from this study population [78].
+Moreover, the rapid rate of clearance of viral genomes observed with early treatment could be attributed to the lower proportion of cytotoxic T lymphocyte escape mutations in the proviral genomes of these participants compared with those treated later.

 Materials and Methods